-The highlight of each pre-dinner gathering in the lounge (and just about everybody comes) is the hostess' quite-comprehensive port talks, offering lively historic renderings of each island along with insightful tips on attractions, off-beat shops and cafes.
+The highlight of each pre-dinner gathering in the lounge (and just about everybody comes) is the hostess' quite-comprehensive port talk, offering lively historic renderings of each port, in addition to insightful tips on attractions, offbeat shops and cafes.

-Otherwise, entertainment is not the ship's strongest point.
-One of the pluses of a small-ship experience like Windstar is the lack of planned activities - no bingo, no art auctions, no incessant ship-wide announcements.
-Socializing is a big attraction; our ship was friendly and there's was always someone asking you to join them for breakfast, lunch, dinner, drinks, etc. The conversation was consistently lively.
+One of the pluses of a small-ship experience is the lack of planned activities -- no bingo, no art auctions, no incessant shipwide announcements.
+Socializing is a big attraction; our shipmates were friendly, and someone was always asking us to join them for breakfast, lunch, dinner, drinks, etc. The conversation was consistently lively.

-The postage-stamp casino, consisting of two blackjack tables and a few much-underused slot machines, drew a regular group of aficionados.
-The ship also spent several evenings in port, which allowed passengers to explore nightlife in port.
+The small casino, consisting of two blackjack tables and a few underused slot machines, drew a regular group of aficionados.
+The ship also spent several evenings in port, which allowed passengers to explore the local nightlife.